 The study has several strengths.
-The nationally representative data used in this study was collected from different levels of Bangladesh.
-This data set is collected through a reliable and uniform procedure, which provide an important source of information on infant feeding practices and infant diseases with minimize the measurement error and bias.
+The nationally representative data used in this study were collected from different levels of Bangladesh.
+This data set is collected through a reliable and uniform procedure, which provides an important source of information on infant feeding practices and infant diseases with minimizing the measurement error and bias.
 The response rates of this study were high.

-One of the strengths of the present study was to remove this clustering effect to attain accurate risk factors by considering the effect of cluster variation.
+One of the strengths of the present study is to remove this clustering effect in order to obtain the correct risk factors considering the effect of cluster variation.
 It is also ensuring that the standard errors of coefficients have been accurately estimated.
 We used Zero-inflated negative binomial regression for analyzing the data.

 Conclusions and Recommendations